Get a free estimate

 There are two types of weeds, annual and perennial weeds, and each requires a different approach.
 If you wonder why weeds are overtaking your lawn, you might be using the wrong prevention and control method.
 Waynes Service Professionals have created a guide to the two types of weeds so that you're sure you're handling them correctly.

 Annual weeds grow from seeds and die after growing for about a year.
 They usually make their way into your lawn and garden with the assistance of small animals like birds and squirrels.
 There are several types of annual weeds.
 Here are some common examples:

 Annual weeds are divided into two groups, cool-season weeds and warm-season weeds.
 Cool-season weeds can sprout anytime between fall and spring.
 Warm-season weeds start growing in spring and continue throughout the growing season, although you might notice them diminishing as the growing season progresses.

 Pulling visible weeds every week or so is one method for controlling annual weeds.
 Pre-emergent herbicides are the best way to keep weeds from establishing and becoming visible, but timing is crucial to these products.
 Application should be weeks before soil conditions get right for germination.
 If you applied after weeds become visible, you have missed the window for these products to be the most efficient.
-It is always best to let a Lawn Professional do it who knows how to properly time application.
+It is always best to let a lawn care service professional do it who knows how to properly time application.